octospacc/stuffoctt/content/octt/blog/uncategorized/post/2025-08-31-00-55-16_random_failed-attempt-of-running-haxeflixel-on-switch.md

 }
 ```

 And now, the game actually doesn't crash with an error!
-But that's not a good thing, because it doesn't play either... and, since nx.js seems to have no debugger, apart from [the standard JavaScript Console API](https://memos.octt.eu.org/m/QQiT7vUTxtCh5sTCh5i45a) to write text to the screen or to a debug log file, this is a big problem, because it's practically impossible (short of writing million of print statements, at least) to know where the code trips up.
+But that's not a good thing, because it doesn't play either... and, since nx.js seems to have no debugger, apart from [the standard JavaScript Console API](https://memos.octt.eu.org/m/QQiT7vUTxtCh5sTCh5i45a) to write text to the screen or to a debug log file, this is a big problem, because it's practically impossible (short of writing millions of print statements, at least) to know where the code trips up.

 ![Showing the white square on the Switch](https://stuff.octt.eu.org/content/images/20250831153209-2493943943C1apture.PNG)